Vietnam, spreading my wings.

 Next day we went out in the morning with a plan for breakfast and then to roam around Time Square.
 It started raining heavily as we came out.
 I was disappointed.
 After waiting for an hour, when rain subsided a little we went to the nearby metro station( they call it Subway) to reach Time Square.
 After reaching there, my daughter in law stood in the long queue to buy tickets for Broadway Theater and by that time my son and I roamed around the nearby areas.
 During lunch time we went to a restaurant at the Rockefeller building.
 We had New York’s famous and tasty pizza.
 In the afternoon, we went to the Central Park.
 Its a huge park with lots of amusement items.
 Though it was not raining heavily but it was cloudy and some times drizzling.

-Statue of liberty from ferry
+Statue of liberty from the ferry

-We had early dinner at a Korean Restaurant.
+We had early dinner in a Korean Restaurant.
 Then we walked towards the Broadway theater.
 The name of the hall was New Amsterdam Theatre where Aladdin was being played .
 I went there willy-nilly only because my daughter in law insisted, but I must admit that I felt flabbergasted when the show started.
 It was an extraordinarily amazing experience to watch such a show which was a mixture of live song, dance, magic, acting and what not, a complete entertainment, I could dare to blink my eyes so that anything I might miss.
 I shall advise not to miss it if one can afford to visit New York.

 Central Park

 Next day I had branch with delicious blue berry cream cheese bagel.
 As my son was busy with his work, he stayed at hotel and my daughter in law escorted me to visit Grand Central Station, Empire State Building, Statue of Liberty.
 On our way to visit them we come to know that there was a road show on the occasion of Polish Day.
 We watched it for sometime at 5th Avenue.
-I came across an Indian boy Deepak in the sub way who was also going to take the ferry to watch Statue of Liberty.
+I came across an Indian boy Deepak from Delhi in the sub way who was also going to take the ferry to watch Statue of Liberty.
 I came to know that he had come to visit New York alone as his visa was going to expire.

 At Rockefeller building